 Set the parity bit to match that of the other serial communications equipment on the serial link.
-The unit ignores the parity when receiving data and sets the parity bit for outgoing data.
+The meter ignores the parity when receiving data and sets the parity bit for outgoing data.
 If no parity is selected with 7 bit word length, an additional stop bit is used to force the frame size to 10 bits.
-Parity is automatically RO if dRLR is set for 8 bit.

-METER ADDRESS
+METER UNIT ADDRESS